LAVA-LAB/FBA/ReadMe.md

 If desired, you may also make other changes in the configuration of the script in the `options.txt` file.
 An overview of the most important settings is given below:

-- `scenarios.samples` : the number of samples the script uses in the first iteration
-- `scenarios.samples_max` : the number of samples after which the iterative scheme is terminated
-- `scenarios.confidence` : the confidence level used for computing transition probability intervals
 - `mdp.prism_folder` : folder where PRISM is located; should end with `/prism/` (the folder in which the `bin/` folder is located)
 - `mdp.mode` : if “*interval*”, an interval MDP is created.
 If “*estimate*”, a regular MDP is created
 - `mdp .prism_model_writer` : if “*explicit*”, a PRISM model is created in explicit form.
 If “*default*”, a standard PRISM model is created.
 See the PRISM documentation for more details.